Made with an inexpensive pork roast and a flavorful braising liquid, Crockpot Carnitas are an incredibly easy crockpot recipe that is full of flavor!

-- This recipe works well with an equal amount of boneless, skinless chicken breasts or thighs in place of the pork roast.
+- Use Chicken: This recipe works well with an equal amount of boneless, skinless chicken breasts or thighs in place of the pork roast.
 Simply put the cooking time down to just 5-6 hours on low and 2-3 hours on high.

-Side Dishes for Carnitas
+Side Dishes to Serve with Crockpot Carnitas

 - Instant Pot Refried Beans

 - Mexican Quinoa Salad